Paul de Longpré: Early life

-He was born in Lyon, France, in 1855, and was an entirely self-taught artist.
+Paul de Longpré was born in Lyon, France, in 1855, and was an entirely self-taught artist.
 From age 12, he practiced successfully in Paris as a painter of fans.
 In 1876, at 21, he first exhibited at the Paris Salon.
 Having lost his money by the failure of a Paris bank, he moved in 1890 to New York City and in 1896 held an exhibition of flower paintings which secured him instant recognition.

 Life in Hollywood

 De Longpré arrived in Los Angeles, Southern California with his family in 1899.
 Daeida Wilcox, with husband H. H. Wilcox the founders of Hollywood, was so eager to attract culture to the town that she gave him her homesite for his estate, three lots on Cahuenga on the north of Prospect (later Hollywood Boulevard), in exchange for three of his paintings.

 In 1901, Canadian architect Louis Bourgeois designed a landmark residence for the 3 acre estate, in the Mission Revival style.
 The house included an art gallery to sell prints of de Longpré's paintings, and was surrounded by the expansive "Le Roi de Fleur" flower gardens.
 Estate tours became a popular tourist destination off an exclusive Balloon Route trolley spur of the Los Angeles Pacific Railroad, that later became a Pacific Electric Redcar line, and with print sales additional sources of income for de Longpré.

 Paul de Longpré is listed in the 1900 US Census, Los Angeles City Ward 5, Precincts 38 B and 73 A, with his wife Josephine and daughters Blance, Alice, and Pauline.
 His occupation is listed as Artist, but the last name is misspelled as De Lonpre, It indicates Paul, Josephine, Blance, and Alice were born in France, and Pauline was born in New York City.
-The architect Louis Bourgeois also taught French to de Longpré's daughters, and later married Alice.
+The architect Louis Bourgeois also taught French to de Longpré's daughters, and later married his daughter Alice.

 Paul de Longpré died at home in Los Angeles at age 56, on 29 June 1911.

 Afterwards, the family moved back to France.
 The increased property values in rapidly developing Hollywood resulted in demolition of the gardens by 1924, and the house in 1927.